bank-vaults/bank-vaults/docs/contributing/README.md

 $ DOCKER_LATEST=1 make docker
 ```

-There are at least four ways distribute this image in your Kubernetes cluster, by default `IfNotPresent` image pull policy is used:
+There are at least four ways to distribute this image in your Kubernetes cluster, by default `IfNotPresent` image pull policy is used:
-- If you are using Docker for Mac you, you don't have to anything, the Kubernetes cluster and your host share the same Docker daemon.
+- If you are using Docker for Mac, you don't have to anything, the Kubernetes cluster and your host shares the same Docker daemon.
 - If you are using Minikube with `--vm-driver=none` (you are probably using Linux) the same applies as for Docker for Mac
 - If you are using Minikube with some real `vm-driver` you have to run `eval $(minikube docker-env)` before building the Docker image with the `make` command so you build it with the minikube Docker daemon and the image will be stored there
 - Build and re-tag the image and push it to the Docker registry of your choice, dont forget to change the `bankVaultsImage` attribute in the the Vault Custom Resource YAML file (`cr.yaml` in this case).